EcoGame/eco/README.md

 ## Controls

-WASD - Move the camera within the XZ plane
+W,A,S, and D - Move the camera within the XZ plane

-Space - Move the camera upwards
+Space Bar - Move the camera upwards

 Left Shift - Move the camera downwards

 Q - Re-align the camera back to the default position

+R and F - Rotate the camera

+### Dignostic Controls

 H, OR Accent Grave (or Tilde) - Toggle on-screen debug information

-G - Toggle stdout debug information
+G - Toggle standard outout debug information (in the Terminal)

-RF - Rotate the camera
+P - Population Diagnostics